alexyuly/chil/README.md

 #### References to streams

 Each key in a component's dictionary is mapped to a reference to a stream which exists within the component.
-These streams are constructed implicitly by chil at compile time.
+These streams are constructed implicitly by Chil at compile time.
 Each stream is part of an object, which is an instance of a child component.
 A "reference to a stream" can be expressed in multiple forms:

 1. the name of a component, for the main input of the single object of that type
   - for example, `echo`